-In order to prevent pressure areas, your child should change positions regularly.
+In order to prevent blisters or pressure areas, your child should change positions regularly.
 Ensure that the heel of the cast is not resting on any surfaces – the leg can be propped up with cushions to minimise the risk.

 Your child may need other equipment to help with daily tasks such as showering and toileting.
 Your occupational therapist will assist you with this in hospital.

 Your physiotherapist will give you exercises to do with your child at home.
 If your child normally walks, your physiotherapist will assist with walking as soon as their doctors allow.

 It is very important for your child to wear an AFO (ankle foot orthosis) after surgery; this may be for a period of at least 3 months or longer.
 This helps the tendons to continue to heal properly, and ensures the new corrected foot position is maintained.
 If it is not worn, the foot deformity can return.
 The surgeon will determine when it is appropriate to cast for new AFO’s.

 - Make sure that your local therapist knows about the upcoming surgery.

 - If your child is not currently seeing an occupational therapist or physiotherapist, please contact your local service now to go on the waiting list.
 Please make sure you let the service know when your child is having surgery.